-The Superbowl?
-Red Bull's leap from the edge of space?
+The Super Bowl?
+Red Bull’s leap from the edge of space?
 The NBA finals?
-If you think these events bring in a big crowd, check out these live eSports events that have the biggest audiences on the planet.
+If you think these events bring in a big crowd, check out the 5 biggest live eSports events.

 #5.
 DOTA2 The International 2015, Seattle